Standing Desk vs TreadMill Desk: Which One is Better?

 Making the Best Decision

-This debate really comes down to function, more than anything else.
+The debate between standing desks and treadmill desks really comes down to function, more than anything else.
 If you're looking for a way to get the blood pumping and exercise while you are working, a treadmill desk is a really great way to do that.
 But when you're done walking, the treadmill really gets in the way of serious work.

 A treadmill desk is a great addition to an office as an additional desk or work area.
 But if you're considering a treadmill desk as your primary workstation, you may want to rethink that decision.
 Before you shell out the cash, it'll be worth your time to try one out for a while.
 More than likely, you will find the treadmill is awesome in small doses.